XTTraining/Web-201/Astha_124202/readme.txt

 Web 201

 Ordering food Website "DINE TO DOOR"
-Welcome to Dine to Door.Order Your style food spice with less delivery time at your door step.
+Welcome to Dine to Door.Order your food spiced with less delivery time at your door step.
 Through the site you can:
 1)Search interested item
 2)Filter your preferences
 3)Add Items to Cart